-If you do not choose to deduct your loss on your return for the earlier year, deduct it on your return for the year in which the disaster occurred.
+If you do not choose to deduct your loss on your return for the earlier year, deduct it on your return for the year in which the disaster occurred

 Example.
 You are a calendar year tax-payer.
 A flood damaged your home this June.
 The flood damaged or destroyed a considerable amount of property in your town.
-The President declared the area that includes your town a federal disaster area as a result of the flood.
+Your town is located in an area designated by FEMA for public or individual assistance (or both).
 You can choose to deduct the flood loss on your home on last year's tax return.
 (See How to deduct your loss in the preceding year, later.)

 Disaster loss to inventory.
-If your inventory loss is from a disaster in an area declared by the President of the United States to be eligible for federal assistance, you may choose to deduct the loss on your return or amended return for the immediately preceding year.
+If your inventory loss is from a disaster in an area designated by FEMA for public or individual assistance (or both), you may choose to deduct the loss on your return or amended return for the immediately preceding year.
 However, decrease your opening inventory for the year of the loss so that the loss will not be reported again in inventories.